naduni99x/hacktitude_2023.github.io/README.md

 For other users(MacOS, Linux, etc.),
 * `npm run test-nix _sanity.test.js`

 If you have the environment correctly set up, all the tests should pass in the sanity test.
-If the sanity test fails, that is an indication of your environment setup issue, you must first attend to rectifying your development environment.
+If the sanity test fails with an internal , that is an indication of your environment setup issue, you must first attend to rectifying your development environment.

 ### Setting up the development database